How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 If I was planning a unit on fraction addition, I’d be looking for things like:

-• Are they using a written (algorithmic) method?
+• Are students using a standard algorithm?

 • If they are, is it correct?